-AMEB has been promoting and recognising musical achievement since 1887.
-Regarded as the benchmark for assessment in music, speech and drama in Australia, AMEB exams provide internationally recognised levels of achievement in practical and theoretical subjects.
+The Australian Music Examinations Board was established as a national organisation in 1918 and will celebrate 100 years of service to Australian students and teachers on 15 May 2018.
+Regarded as the benchmark for assessment in music, speech and drama in Australia, AMEB exams provide nationally recognised levels of achievement in practical and theoretical subjects.
 AMEB syllabuses provide the framework for studies leading to secondary school certificates, university entrance and the establishment of careers in performing and music teaching.

 Maintaining benchmark standards